-- To deliver a high-quality education in a welcoming, friendly and supportive environment where Christian values are central to the ethos of the school and its teaching - To have consistently high expectations which encourage each child to achieve their maximum potential, regardless of faith, gender, race or ethnicity - To provide a stimulating and caring environment where self-discipline, respect for others and good manners are valued and encouraged - To continually foster positive links with parents, governors, children and staff, enabling the school to play a positive role in the wider community in which it is placed - To create an ethos where achievement, in its widest sense of the word is celebrated, where individuals are valued and a life-long love of learning is fostered.
+- To deliver a high-quality education in a welcoming, friendly and supportive environment where Christian values are central to the ethos of the school and its teaching. - To have consistently high expectations which encourage each child to achieve their maximum potential, regardless of faith, gender, race or ethnicity. - To provide a stimulating and caring environment where self-discipline, respect for others and good manners are valued and encouraged. - To continually foster positive links with parents, governors, children and staff, enabling the school to play a positive role in the wider community in which it is placed. - To create an ethos where achievement, in its widest sense of the word is celebrated, where individuals are valued and a life-long love of learning is fostered. - To create a safe, friendly environment for all our pupils, where children know they will be listened to and supported. - To ensure that all children understand that bullying is unacceptable at our school. - To create a TELLING school, where everyone knows they are expected to tell someone if they see bullying happening.